UrsSchmidt/mixdown/docs/installation.md

 ## Installation

-On Ubuntu you can simply run `install.sh`.
+On Ubuntu you can simply run `sudo install.sh`.
 Otherwise just copy the generated executable, the man page and the gedit language file manually to the appropriate directories.